xamarin/xamarin-forms-samples/WebServices/TodoASMX/README.md

 ---
 name: Xamarin.Forms - TodoASMX
 description: This sample demonstrates a Todo list application where the data is stored and accessed from an ASMX web service.
-The web service, included in the...
 page_type: sample
 languages:
 - csharp